smhxx/atom-ts-transpiler/README.md

 [![Greenkeeper](https://badges.greenkeeper.io/smhxx/atom-ts-transpiler.svg)](https://greenkeeper.io/)
 # atom-ts-transpiler

-This package provides a simple, easily-configured compatibility layer that sits between [Atom](https://atom.io/) and the [TypeScript](https://www.typescriptlang.org/) compiler, allowing Atom to run packages written and distributed entirely in TypeScript.
+This package provides a simple, easily-configured compatibility layer that sits between [Atom](https://atom.io/) and the [TypeScript](https://www.typescriptlang.org/) compiler, giving Atom the ability to run packages written and distributed entirely in TypeScript.
 It's small (\<15 KB,) supports any version of TypeScript since 1.6, and can be set up within minutes.
-It even respects the compiler options specified in your package's tsconfig.json file automatically, without the need for any additional configuration.
+It even respects the compiler options specified in your tsconfig.json file automatically, without the need for any additional configuration.

 This project was inspired by the GitHub team's [atom-babel6-transpiler](https://www.npmjs.com/package/atom-babel6-transpiler), and utilizes the same interface to provide Atom with the ability to transpile TypeScript code on-demand.
 Special thanks go to them, as well as the other Atom users and community members who helped see this project through to a stable release.

 ## About
 <img alt="" src="https://upload.wikimedia.org/wikipedia/commons/8/80/Atom_editor_logo.svg" align="right" />
 <details>
-<summary><b>Why use TypeScript?</b></summary>
+<summary><b>Why use TypeScript with Atom?</b></summary>

-Because it's great!
-TypeScript has all of the benefits of JavaScript, with the addition of a flexible and robust type system far beyond the basic 7-8 types that exist in vanilla JS.
-Aside from the obvious safety benefits of strong typing, it also empowers your editor/IDE with an understanding of how your code utilizes types, meaning awesome workflow emprovements like better linting and auto-completion!
+Because TypeScript is great!
+It has all of the benefits of JavaScript, with the addition of a flexible and robust type system far beyond the basic 7-8 types that exist in vanilla JS.
+Aside from the obvious safety benefits of strong typing, it also empowers your editor/IDE with an understanding of the types that are used in your code, meaning awesome workflow emprovements like better linting, instant type-checking, and even type-sensitive autocomplete!
 If you haven't tried TypeScript yet, give it a shot... it really is worth it!
 </details>
 <details>
-<summary><b>What's a "custom package transpiler"?</b></summary>
+<summary><b>What's a "custom package transpiler?"</b></summary>

 Essentially, a custom package transpiler serves as a shim between Atom and your package, showing Atom how to deal with files that it doesn't natively understand what to do with.
 In this case, it takes responsibility for your package's TypeScript files, and converts them to JavaScript on-demand as Atom requires them.
 Atom then caches the transpiled code for each file, only asking for re-transpilation if the cache becomes invalid (such as when the package is updated.)
 If Atom already has your entire package cached, the TypeScript compiler is never even loaded, and performance-wise, it functions just as if you had written the entire package in JavaScript to begin with!